 Chevrolet Colorado ZR2 Bison

-The Chevrolet Colorado ZR2 Bison is expected to be an upcoming variant of the popular Chevrolet Colorado ZR2 off-road-oriented pickup truck that is more extreme than the “regular” Colorado ZR2.
+The Chevrolet Colorado ZR2 Bison is a variant of the Chevrolet Colorado ZR2 off-road-oriented pickup truck that makes various improvements for overlanding and exploration purposes.

-In many ways, the Colorado ZR2 Bison is expected to be the production version of the Colorado ZR2 AEV.
+In many ways, the Colorado ZR2 Bison is the production version of the Colorado ZR2 AEV.

 Chevrolet hinted at a Colorado ZR2 with more rugged capability in November 2017, when it showed off the Colorado ZR2 AEV concept.